 While the Bask Bank savings account is popular because you can earn AA miles as the interest on your account, these earnings will not convert to Loyalty Points.
 They are miles that you can redeem for travel, but these are not elite status-qualifying earnings.

 While you can transfer numerous different types of points and miles to American Airlines AAdvantage, none of these generate Loyalty Points.
-This includes transfers from bank partner Bilt and even transfers from Marriott — despite Marriott being a preferred hotel partner (see above).
+This includes transfers from Bilt Rewards and even transfers from Marriott — despite Marriott being a preferred hotel partner (see above).

-Gifting or buying AAdvantage miles won't count toward Loyalty Points.
-Otherwise, that would be a really easy way to secure AAdvantage elite status!
+Gifting, buying miles outright, and transferring miles to a friend or family member won't count toward Loyalty Points.
+Otherwise, this would be a really easy way to secure AAdvantage elite status!

-Even though you can earn AA miles from stays with Wyndham, these do not earn Loyalty Points.
+Even though you can earn AA miles from stays with Wyndham, you won't earn Loyalty Points.
 This is different from the hotel partners mentioned above, which do generate Loyalty Points.

-You can earn 10 miles per dollar if you donate $25+ to Stand Up to Cancer, due to its partnership with American Airlines.
+You can earn 10 miles per dollar if you donate $25+ to Stand Up to Cancer through its partnership with American Airlines.
 Unless AA changes course, these donations will not qualify for Loyalty Points.

-As of March 2022, the tiebreaker is solely the rolling 12-month Loyalty Point earnings.
+The tiebreaker is based solely on the rolling 12-month Loyalty Point earnings.

 Note on Loyalty Points & American Airlines Status Timeline

-Now, American Airlines travelers qualify from March to the following February.
+The American Airlines status qualification year runs from March 1 to the end of the following February.
 Status earned during that period will be valid through March 31 of the year following the end of the qualifying year.

-Here's an example: Between March 1, 2023 and February 28, 2024, you earn 75,000 Loyalty Points.
-At the moment your 75,000th Loyalty Point posts to your account, you'll get Platinum elite status.
-You will enjoy that status from that date until the end of March 2025 — since that's the end of March in the year after the end of the qualifying period.
+For example, suppose you earn 75,000 Loyalty Points between March 1, 2024, and February 28, 2025.
+At the moment your 75,000th Loyalty Point posts to your account, you'll earn AAdvantage Platinum status.
+You will enjoy that status from that date until the end of March 2026 — since that's the end of March in the year after the end of the qualifying period.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.